- "A person is smart; people are dumb."

 Even though individuals may be smart, the public tends to believe what the TV tells them to believe.
 If a news outlet reports on a particular criminal investigation, the audience assumes the case newsworthy, even if its result would affect less of the economy than some other topic.
 For example, if a TV pundit like Lou Dobbs routinely talks about illegal immigration, voters will take into account immigration policy.
 Or if no pundits routinely talk about copyright, even how it affects the millions of bloggers in the developed world, voters won't take into account copyright policy.

 This means TV news tends to bury stories about legislation that helps the movie studios more than it helps the end users.
 Think back to 1998: the major networks failed to cover the copyright industry landgrabs known as the Copyright Term Extension Act and the Digital Millennium Copyright Act and their ramifications on the availability of works and devices.
 And from 2006, when the public first learned of the existence of the Anti-Counterfeiting Trade Agreement, until 2010, when the first ACTA draft became public, which TV news channel covered it in a newscast?
-No matter how "fair and balanced" Fox News Channel claims to be, or how "fair and balanced" some say the combination of Fox News Channel and MSNBC is, neither one nor both offers a balanced view of the copyfight.
+No matter how "fair and balanced" Fox News Channel claims to be, or how "fair and balanced" some say the combination of Fox News Channel and MSNBC is, neither one nor both is free enough from conflict of interest to a balanced view of the copyfight.

 Some claim that only geeks and people who work in the entertainment industry care about copyright, and a copyright story would bore viewers.
 But copyright legislation is important to anyone who wants to make fair use of a copyrighted work.
 This includes time- and place-shifting, de minimis use in another work, use in parody or other criticism of a work, etc. And this includes far more than geeks; copyright touches everybody who has submitted a video to Dailymotion or YouTube.
-An occasional 60-second story in the 60-minute news loop typical of "headline news" shows, such as the cable news channels' daytime schedules, wouldn't be so long as to bore viewers, yet in an apparent conflict of interest, MPAA news channels don't even give that.
+An occasional 60-second story in the 60-minute news loop typical of "headline news" shows, such as the cable news channels' daytime schedules, wouldn't be so long as to bore viewers, yet MPAA news channels are too conflicted to even give that.